sozonnyk/sty/README.md

 ## Overview

-Sty is a set of handy command line tools meant to help with day-to-day work with AWS.
+Sty is a set of handy command line tools, meant to help with day-to-day work with AWS.
 Sty is working on Mac and Linux using Bash or Zsh.

-The main use case for Sty is to obtain and store temporary AWS credentials for MFA enabled AWS users who are required to assume a role in the different account.
+The main use case for Sty is to obtain and store temporary AWS credentials for MFA enabled AWS users, who are required to assume a role in the different account.

 Sty can also help to access EC2 instances using SSH or SSM Session.
 It provides a convenient command line interface to quickly select a server